oracle-livelabs/database/heatwave-machine-learning/ocw23-connect-dbs/ocw23-connect-dbs.md

     ![compute active](./images/compute-active.png "compute active")

-## Task 3: Connect to MySQL Database System
+## Task 3: Coonect to Compute Instance using SSH

 1. Copy the public IP address of the active Compute Instance to your notepad